Roadworthy and safety certificates

 You must take the shortest and most direct route to an:

-- approved inspection station (AIS) to obtain a safety certificate
+- AIS to obtain a safety certificate

 - authorised gas installer to obtain a gas certificate, if your vehicle uses gas systems.